jina-ai/jina/docs/fundamentals/executor/hub/push-executor.md

 ### Immutable tags

-If you want to create immutable tags, you can leverage the `--immutable-tag` option.
+If you don’t want some tags to be later overwritten to keep a stable, consistent behavior, immutable tags are the exact thing you are looking for.

+You can leverage the `--immutable-tag` option to create immutable tags.
 After being pushed for the first time, the immutable tags can not be pushed again.

 ```bash